JonathanTubac/PokeApi/README.md

   - "Pokédex" on the list screen.
   - Pokémon name + back button on the detail screen.
 - Simple **MVVM** architecture using `ViewModel`, `StateFlow`, and `Repository`.
+- Includes a loading animation while the data is loading.
+- Includes an error message in case something went wrong with the http call.

 ---